 Several local universities graciously donate their time and expertise to provide free health, dental, psychological, and legal-aid services for our guests.
 This gives the university students an opportunity to expand their education by serving a population of men and women in our community who are generally abused or ignored.

-- UCLA Primary Health Clinic
+- The UCLA School of Nursing Health Clinic

 - USC Dental Clinic